Democratic debate highlights: Moderates assail 'impossible' liberal agenda

 “But you are playing into Donald Trump’s hands,” Bullock retorted.
 “A sane immigration system needs a sane leader.
 And we can do that without decriminalizing and providing healthcare for everyone.”

+Former Representative Beto O’Rourke said the Trump tariffs “are a huge mistake.
+They constitute the largest tax increase on the American consumer, hitting the American consumer and working poor especially hard. ...
+When have we ever gone to war — including a trade war — with our allies and friends and partners?”

+Bullock said using tariffs to win trade deals did not make sense — for “farmers anywhere or the manufacturers here in Detroit.”

-Reporting by Jarrett Renshaw and Doina Chiacu; Editing by Soyoung Kim and Jonathan Oatis
+Reporting by Jarrett Renshaw, Doina Chiacu and David Shepardson; Editing by Soyoung Kim and Jonathan Oatis